 - Ben Siegel (@benyc) July 24, 2014

 The tour ended in a room filled with signs listing infamous episodes in American public health history including the forced lobotomization of World War II veterans recently detailed in the Wall Street Journal, and a mass sterilization program whose victims were awarded compensation in 2012.
-(Generation Opportunity spokesperson Corie Whalen Stephens denied that the exhibit implied a connection between Obamacare and the episodes).
+(Generation Opportunity spokesperson Corie Whalen Stephens denied that the exhibit implied a connection between Obamacare and malpractice).

 Like Generation Opportunity's campus tailgate tour last fall, the carnival will head across the country.
 It's expected to stop in states like Colorado and Louisiana, where Democratic senators who voted for Obamacare are up for re-election.